- Duration: 45 minutes approx.

-Oxford Theatre Guild’s production of Bev Clarke’s play.
+Oxford Theatre Guild’s production of Bev Clark’s play.

 Click on your preferred date, click ‘book tickets’, then select a group of seats for you and your household/bubble.
 Once you’ve selected the seats, you’ll be able to choose your price.
 We know that it looks at first like you’re buying multiple block-bookings, but when you get to payment it will all resolve into a per-ticket price.